lorenzgerber/lorenzgerber.github.io/_posts/2018-11-18-setup-dev-environment-for-elixir-beacon.markdown

 The project repository is available on the [github][elixir-github].
 I use currently IntelliJ as IDE with Spring plugin.
 In IntelliJ project import is selected.
 The *pom* there are multiple *pom* files, hence the the option for recursive project file search should be activated.

+**Providing the Database**
+The main task to get the setup running is to provide the database.
+The easiest case is to use the dockerized PostgreSQL setup provided by within the [Beacon Elixir UI][beacon-elixir-ui] repository.

 [elixir-beacon]: https://beacon-project.io/
 [ga-4-gh]: https://www.ga4gh.org/
 [elixir-github]: https://github.com/ga4gh-beacon/beacon-elixir